MakeMHz/makemhz-support/docs/02-project-stellar/04-knowledge-base/index.md

 ### Error Codes

+#### All Error Codes - General
+Some IDE to SATA adapters require the use of a 80 wire IDE cable instead of the stock 40 wire IDE cable that's found in the Xbox.
+Swapping this out can resolve these issues.
+##### Solutions
+- Purchase a known good [80 wire IDE Cable](https://www.ebay.com/itm/264927666468).

 #### 0xC000014F - CLUSTER_SIZE
 Stellar requires that partitions are limited to 2^24 clusters due to how the kernel caches file information in-memory.